 Data replication

 Odilon can be configured to use software RAID for data replication.
-The supported configurations are RAID 0 (default, no data replication), RAID 1 (mirroring), RAID 6 (erasure coding).
-Data storage mode and data directories are configured in the configuration file ./config/odilon.properties
+The supported configurations are RAID 0 (default, no data replication), RAID 1 (mirroring), ErasureCoding (Reed-Solomon erasure coding).
+Data storage mode and data directories are configured in the configuration file (default location is: /etc/odilon/odilon.properties)

 RAID 0